mitre/inspec_tools/README.md

-	-p --pdf                           : Path to CIS Benchmark pdf file -o --output                        : Path where to write the inspec profile to -f --format [ruby | hash]          : The format you would like (default: ruby) [optional] -s --seperate-files [true | false] : Output the resulting controls as one or mutiple files (default: true) [optional] -d --debug                         : debug run [optional]
+	-p --pdf                           : Path to CIS Benchmark pdf file -o --output                        : Path where to write the inspec profile to -f --format [ruby | hash]          : The format you would like (default: ruby) [optional] -s --separate-files [true | false] : Output the resulting controls as one or mutiple files (default: true) [optional] -d --debug                         : debug run [optional]

 example: inspec_tools pdf2inspec -p benchmark.pdf -o /path/to/myprofile -f ruby -s true